whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 Finch is quite smart about its pooling.
 It uses [nimble_pool] when pooling HTTP/1.1 connections.
 The nimble_pool library is a tiny resource-pool implementation heavily focused on a small resource-usage footprint as well as on performance.
-Since HTTP/2 works quite differently from HTTP/1.1, especially when it comes to persistent connections and multiplexed requests, nimble_pool uses a completely different pooling strategy when working with HTTP/2 connections.
+Since HTTP/2 works quite differently from HTTP/1.1 and the former is capable of multiplexing requests, Finch uses a completely different strategy for HTTP/2, without any pooling.
+All of this is transparent to users.

 The API that Finch provides is still quite low-level, with manual request building and such: